 Starbuck's Free Wi-Fi Opens the Door for Hackers and Crackers

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »When Starbucks said it would be offering free Wi-Fi in all of its U.S. stores by the end of June, the buzz among the entrepreneurial set was enthusiastic.
+Opinions expressed by Entrepreneur contributors are their own.When Starbucks said it would be offering free Wi-Fi in all of its U.S. stores by the end of June, the buzz among the entrepreneurial set was enthusiastic.

 Entrepreneurs and those working on startup businesses love to work remotely -- especially in hip environments like the ones found within a Starbucks' cozy/homey atmosphere.
 For many, the news of free Wi-Fi was akin to a complimentary offering of Reduced-Fat Very Berry Coffee Cake.

 But what wasn't discussed -- at least not among the entrepreneurs and startups I work with -- is that coffee shops and public Wi-Fi spots are breeding grounds for hackers and crackers to steal business-related information from web surfers.
 And no matter how tech-savvy you might think you are, free Wi-Fi has opened a gateway for these PC (and Mac) predators.
 (Oh, and for those who don't know the difference, hackers break into computers simply for the joy of doing so -- without causing harm -- while crackers have malicious intent.)

 Hackers and crackers are everywhere, looking for easy marks.
 Believe me when I say they're just as likely to hang out at your favorite Starbucks as you are, Ms. Entrepreneur.
 They could be sitting with a latte and a laptop on the sofa right next to you.
 And don't look for Boris- and Natasha-style cartoon characters here. ("Fearless Leader say we steal computer access from moose and squirrel!")
 They are far more subtle than that.